PUP Startup Script

 Overview

-Startup script is a text file containing a series of commands for configuring the application window.
+The startup script is a text file containing a series of commands for configuring the application window.
 By using startup scripts, you can:

-- Set window size: Customize application window dimensions
+- Set Window Size: Customize application window dimensions

 Basic Usage

-Creating Script File
+Creating a Script File

 # This is a startup script example